Employers could be missing out on much-needed cash if they don't take advantage of key tax breaks

-The Government has come up with lots of ways for small firms to reduce their business rate bill - especially in the light of the COVID-19 outbreak.
-For example, retail, leisure and hospitality businesses with a rateable value below £51,000 are exempt from business rates for 2020/21.
-These exemptions may be extended if the crisis goes on longer than anticated.
-If you have one property and its rateable value is less than £15,000, then you are entitled to Business Rate Relief.
+The Government has come up with lots of ways for small firms to reduce their business rate bill.
+For example, if you have one property and its rateable value is less than £15,000, then you are entitled to Business Rate Relief.
 And you'll get 100% relief for properties with a rateable value of £12,000 or less.
 You may even be able to get rate relief if you have more than one property depending on the rateable values.
 There are also special rate relief arrangements for businesses in rural areas and enterprise zones.

 You could get up to £5,000 a year off your National Insurance bill if you're an employer.
 You can claim Employment Allowance if you're a business or charity paying employers' Class 1 National Insurance.
 The allowance will reduce your employers' (secondary) Class 1 NI each time you run your payroll until the £5,000 has gone or the tax year ends (whichever is sooner).

 Annual Investment Allowance

 You can deduct the full value of an item that qualifies for annual investment allowance (AIA) - including most plant and machinery - from your profits before tax.
 However, if you sell the item after claiming AIA you may have to pay tax.
 You can't claim AIA on cars but you can claim writing down allowances instead.
 AIA has changed on a regular basis so it's worth keeping a close eye on budget statements.
-The current AIA limit has temporarily increased from £200,000 to £1 million from 1 January 2019 for a period of two years.
+The AIA limit is normally £200,000 but has been temporarily increased to £1 million until January 2023.

 R&D tax relief